 We understand the challenges of fighting a muscle wasting disease.
 We also understand the role education plays in empowering patients.

-If you have questions about AAVogen or AVGN7, about gene therapy in general or even different muscle wasting diseases, please contact us.
+If you have questions about AAVogen or AVGN7, about gene therapy or even different muscle wasting diseases, please contact us.
 You can also learn more about investing and collaborating with AAVogen by visiting the link to the right.

 Whether you're curious, scared or intrigued, we want to hear from you.